 5. Be a Solution

-Before the interview, know as much about the company and the job as you can.
+Before the interview, know as much about the company and the job as you can - do your research!
 Explain what you can do right away if hired, and how you're uniquely qualified to do it.
 This may seem obvious, but it's important to keep it in mind, particularly during a long series of interviews with different companies.
 Responding to the unique opportunity in front of you will do more than any resume ever could.

-Bottom Line: Convince a Hiring Manager
+Bottom Line: Help The Hiring Manager

-Convincing a hiring manager of your worth is essential to landing a job.
-If the hiring manager is impressed with your credentials and believes in you as a person, they will be more likely to recommend you for the job and also be willing to negotiate better benefits for you (higher freelance salary or paid vacation time.
+Convincing a Hiring Manager of your worth is essential to landing a job.
+If they're impressed with your credentials and believe in you as a person, they'll be more likely to recommend you for the job and also potentially be willing to negotiate better benefits for you...like higher freelance salary or paid vacation time.

 Editors Note: "How to Convince a Hiring Manager You're The Right Person for The Job" has been revamped and freshened up for accuracy, timeliness, and to help you get that job.